 - Add tracing before you need it — retrofitting observability is painful

-- Context overflow is silent — the model just gets confused; trim proactively
+- Context overflow is silent — the model just gets confused; trim proactively rather than waiting for a visible error

-Practice Exercises
+Exercises

 - Add

-trim_messagesand verify it stays under 100K tokens after 200 simulated iterations - Use LangGraph's state history to replay an execution step-by-step and print state at each checkpoint
+trim_messagesand verify it stays under 100K tokens after 200 simulated iterations. - Use LangGraph's state history to replay an execution step-by-step and print state at each checkpoint.